nsip/nsip-oauth-server/README.md

 And then some internal resources that are of no concern for standalone users or consumers

 * `POST /oauth/authorize/decision`, processes the allow / deny

+NSIP modifications
+===

+Copy config/local.json.dist to config/local.json and set the MySQL properties appropriately.
+Information on the schema is in oauth.sql.